-- a) Bringing a vehicle onto the campus without displaying a valid traffic permit; - b) Bringing a vehicle onto the campus displaying an incorrect permit; - c) Bringing a vehicle onto the campus without a parking sticker visibly displayed; - d) Parking on a red/yellow line; - e) Parking in an unauthorised area; - f) Parking in a reserved/disable parking bay; - g) Parking outside a demarcated parking bay; - h) Causing an obstruction; - i) Speeding; - j) Reckless and negligent driving; - k) Failure to obey a parking officer or traffic sign; and - I) Failing to report an accident
+- a) Bringing a vehicle onto the campus without displaying a valid traffic permit; - b) Bringing a vehicle onto the campus displaying an incorrect permit; - c) Bringing a vehicle onto the campus without a parking sticker visibly displayed; - d) Parking on a red/yellow line; - e) Parking in an unauthorised area; - f) Parking in a reserved/disability parking bay; - g) Parking outside a demarcated parking bay; - h) Causing an obstruction; - i) Speeding; - j) Reckless and negligent driving; - k) Failure to obey a parking officer or traffic sign; and - I) Failing to report an accident.

 Students with disabilities who require special parking consideration must register with the Disability Rights Unit.
+Students who have medically substantiated mobility disabilities, e.g. wheelchair users, could receive a motivation from the Disability Rights Unit to apply for a disability parking permit from the Parking office.
 The Disability Rights Unit is situated on the first floor, Solomon Mahlangu House.
-Their contact details are 011 717 9152/7 or Alfred.Tlou@wits.ac.za.
+Their contact details are 011 717 9154/2 or Alfred.Tlou@wits.ac.za.

-Students /staff who make use of wheel chairs will be allowed to apply for their parking permit at the Disability Unit.
 Students who, on medical grounds, require special parking consideration must contact Head of Campus Health & Wellness Centre (CHWC) with relevant medical documentation supporting their request.
 CHWC contact details are 011 717 9113.
 The Head will assess the application and make recommendations to the Parking Manager.